 The school was founded in 1989 to provide personalized Martial Arts training with a focus on the growth and development of the whole person.
 Although based in traditional Korean teaching, the training at Cincinnati Taekwondo Center draws from the best of the Martial Arts—Karate, Judo, Tai Chi, Kung Fu—and is geared to each individual’s needs and abilities.

 Our system, called Moogong-Ryu or Guardian of the Peace, takes into account the entire person: mind, body,

 and spirit.
 In addition to the self-defense skills of the Martial Arts, Moogong-Ryu incorporates training in proper breathing, meditation, strength and fitness, goal setting, and leadership skills.

 Cincinnati Taekwondo Center is affiliated with the Oriental Martial Arts College (OMAC), headquartered in Columbus Ohio.
 OMAC was founded by Supreme Grandmaster and 10th degree black belt Joon P. Choi who founded the holistic Moogong Ryu system in Korea in 1963.
-While Martial Arts schools from all over the world are affiliated with OMAC, students at Cincinnati Taekwondo Center have the opportunity to train with Supreme Grand Master Choi at Ohio-based camps offered four times a year, and at monthly senior classes in Columbus once they begin advancing toward black belt.
+While Martial Arts schools from all over the world are affiliated with OMAC, our CTC students have the opportunity to train at camps, seminars and senior classes offered in Columbus, once they begin advancing toward black belt.